Blog

 How Many Weeks of Postpartum Doula Support Do You Really Need?

-September 23, 2025 | Kathryn Keener | Uncategorized
+September 23, 2025 | Kathryn Keener | Newborn Topics, Postpartum Support and Recovery

 Parents of newborns will often hire a postpartum doula or newborn care specialist to support them with daytime shifts and/or overnight shifts during the first weeks - or months - at home with their newborn.
 Some will have the provider space out their visits and do 2-3 shifts per week for a few weeks, to supplement existing family support or other services.
 Others prefer more full-time help, utilizing 5-7 overnights, or 5-7 day shifts, or a combination of the two.
 But so often, before the baby has arrived, parents-to-be express uncertainty as to how much support, and for…